jsnjack/kraiklyn/README.md

 Clone the repository to your site’s themes directory.

 # Usage
 All content is rendered on the main page.
 Front-matter's `anchor` is used for the navigation.
-Content is ordered by Weight
+Content is ordered by Weight.

+When creating a new section, make sure `_index.md` exists for correct cross-references.

 ## Shortcodes